Program Coordinator: Danielle Wilmot, firstname.lastname@example.org, (614) 485-3507

 Registration is limited to 2 teams per school unless space is available after the registration deadline.

-Teams can choose to participate in any of the four days based on schedule and availability.
-Teams will be placed on a first-come, first-served basis.
+Teams can choose to participate in any of the three days based on schedule and availability.
+Teams will be placed on a first-come, first-serve basis.

 Ohio Mock Trial Resources

 This resource, with special thanks to Clermont County Common Pleas Court Mediator & Senior Magistrate Harold Paddock for developing and sharing, is perfect if you are getting lost trying to navigate the Mock trial evidence "maze".

 The American Bar Association has created a guide to putting on Mock Trials.
 It has helpful information about the components of a trial, advise for students and sample trials.